 First and foremost, it shows the buyers that that you are taking the tender seriously.

-You get to see the competitors – knowing who you are up against is very useful in terms of shaping your proposal and price!
+You get to see the competitors.
+Knowing who you are up against is very useful.
+It helps you shape your proposal and price.

 You also have a chance to meet the buying team.
 This gives you an opportunity to start developing relationships in what is otherwise a faceless process.

-Pre tender meetings can be a useful tool to help with qualifying tenders.
+Pre-tender meetings are a useful tool to help with qualifying tenders.
 After finding out more, you might feel that the tender is not for you.
-See Qualifying Tenders (part 1) and Qualifying Tenders (Part 2).

 Consider who should attend and make sure everyone is briefed (and of course, suitably dressed).

-Many people don’t want to speak out in front of their competitors in case they ‘give anything away’ but hosts must hate silent pre tender meetings.
-Also it is always best to know the answers to any area of uncertainty.
-So do ask tender clarification questions and introduce yourself when you do so.
+Many people don’t want to speak out in front of their competitors in case they ‘give anything away’.
+But hosts must hate silent events.
+It is always best to know the answers to any area of uncertainty.
+So, do ask tender clarification questions and introduce yourself when you do so.

-If you have a number of questions to ask or want clarification on a potentially difficult point, don’t be the first to speak out as other bidders might ask one of the questions for you.
+If you have a few questions to ask or want clarification on a potentially difficult point, don’t be the first to speak out.
+Other bidders might ask one of the questions for you.

-Tenders take a lot of time and effort so you want to maximise your chances of winning – so always attend pre tender meetings and maximise the opportunity.
+Tenders take a lot of time and effort so you want to maximise your chances of winning.
+Always attend pre tender meetings and maximise the opportunity.